A Dynamical Systems Perspective on the Analysis of Neural Networks: Neural Networks as Dynamical Systems

 From the results of Table \ref{cekk_tab:results}, we conclude that MLPs and neural ODEs show in the non-augmented and the augmented case the same geometric properties with respect to the existence and regularity of critical points.
-For non-augmented architectures and degenerate neural ODEs, we can directly infer that they cannot have the universal embedding property , as not all function classes $(\mathcal{C}1)^k(\R^d,\mathbb{R})$, $(\mathcal{C}2)^k(\R^d,\mathbb{R})$ and $(\mathcal{C}3)^k(\R^d,\mathbb{R})$ can be represented.
+The results are independent of the MLP activation function $\sigma$ and the vector field $f$ of the neural ODE.
+For non-augmented architectures and degenerate neural ODEs, we can directly infer that they cannot have the universal embedding property , as not all function classes $(\mathcal{C}1)^k(\mathcal{X},\mathbb{R})$, $(\mathcal{C}2)^k(\mathcal{X},\mathbb{R})$ and $(\mathcal{C}3)^k(\mathcal{X},\mathbb{R})$ can be represented.
 With a perturbation result, it follows that non-augmented MLPs and neural ODEs also cannot have the universal approximation property \cite{KuehnKuntz2024}.
 The result of non-universal approximation directly transfers to architectures with multi-dimensional output $q>1$, as universal approximation needs to hold for every single component of the considered network.
 In the augmented case, our results agree with the existing literature, as established universal approximation theorems for MLPs and neural ODEs use augmented architectures \cite{Hornik1989, Kidger2022, KuehnKuntz2023, Pinkus1999}.
-In the case of MLPs with a bottleneck, the results in \cite{KuehnKuntz2024} show a more detailed classification depending on the location of the bottleneck in the underlying graph.
+In the case of MLPs with a bottleneck, the results in~\cite{KuehnKuntz2024} show a more detailed classification depending on the location of the bottleneck in the underlying graph.
 Furthermore, it is discussed why the results in the bottleneck/degenerate case are also comparable.
-The main reason is that neural ODEs cannot have a bottleneck in the hidden layer, as the dimension of the underlying IVP is constant over time.
+The main reason is that neural ODEs cannot have a bottleneck in the hidden layer, as the dimension of the underlying initial value problem is constant over time.